osrf/gazebo_tutorials/install_dependencies_from_source/tutorial-8.md

         sudo apt-get install build-essential \
                              cmake \
-                             mercurial
+                             git

 1. Clone the repository into a directory and go into it:

-        hg clone https://bitbucket.org/ignitionrobotics/ign-math /tmp/ign-math
+        git clone https://github.com/ignitionrobotics/ign-math /tmp/ign-math
         cd /tmp/ign-math

-     **Note:** the `default` branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to the `ign-math3` branch if you desire more stability (with the `hg up ign-math3` command).
+     **Note:** the `default` branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to the `ign-math3` branch if you desire more stability (with the `git checkout ign-math3` command).

 1. Create a build directory and go there: